Stuycs-K/lab11-stuyrim-4-chens-zhangr/README.md

 - Guardsman tosses a grenade, dealing 10 damage to a target and 3 splash damage to adjacent enemies.

 **Support**: Call Reinforcements
 - Summons another Guardsman upon defeat.
 Each reinforcement arrives with same health and  same abilities.
 Maximum of 4 reinforcements per match.
+Guardsmen cannot support other forces.

 **Special Resource**: Morale and Grit (4 for each special) -make 2 seperate variables then add them, make grit how many times reinforcements have been called nad morale how many turns that particular guardsman has survived (don't make this copy to the reinforcement).